-Taste: This bar's wrapper looked a lot like some of the other bars from Wawel, but the language on the label made the filling a bit mysterious.
+Taste test: This bar's wrapper looked a lot like some of the other bars from Wawel, but the language on the label made the filling a bit mysterious.
 The English version of the description used the word "advocaat" — which isn't an English word at all.
 Did they mean avocado?
 The Polish version of the description translated by Google as "bar stuffed with milk chocolate."
 Milk chocolate inside a milk chocolate bar?
 That seemed unlikely.
 The Polish word used in the main name, Adwokat, means lawyer, and I was really hoping that they didn't stuff a lawyer into the bar.
 Googling around, I found that Advocaat is the Dutch word for an alcoholic, eggnog-like beverage.

 The bar had six filled sections, with the Wawel logo atop each.
 I bit in to find a very soft feel and an OK taste, but I really don't know what it was.
 It was very sweet and sort of fruit-like, and strange, so that Dutch beverage could be it.
 The color of the filling was less caramel-like than shown in the picture, as it was quite a bit lighter.
 Not really an actively bad taste, but a strange one.
 Not one I'd buy again, except maybe as a gift from someone who likes to drink Advocaat.

-Aroma: Kind of weird.
+Smell test: Kind of weird.
 Maybe a bit alcoholic, like the ???? bar.

 From the package: “milk chocolate bar with advocaat filling” ... “baton nadziewany z czekolady mlecznej” ...
 “Made in Poland”